 2. DVDVideoSoft’s Free Screen Video Recorder

-Free Screen Video Recorder is a full-featured but lightweight free screen recorder from a developer known for its free conversion software.
-It can record Skype conversations with no limitations and is therefore useful for Skype interviews and online conference calls.
-Also, different Windows applications can be singled out and captured as discrete elements.
-Included is a basic user-friendly image editor that is surprisingly helpful for attaining a polished look.
+Free Screen Video Recorder is a full-featured but lightweight free screen recorder for PC.
+It can record Skype conversations with no limitations – a feature useful for Skype business meetings and video conferencing.
+You can also single out and capture different Windows applications as discrete elements.
+The user-friendly image editor that turned out to be helpful for attaining a polished look is especially praiseworthy.

-- Different modes for recording screen and video
+- Different modes for recording your screen and video

 - Available in 10 languages

 - Output formats include MP4, BMP, TGA, JPEG, PNG, and GIF

 - Excessive ads may interrupt your work

 - Lacks coherent interface and built-in media player